 Another potential factor to be considered in the future is the construction activity for the CBBT expansion project.
-Construction, including pile driving, has been taking place since 2017 at CBBT 1 and 2, where few seals (about 3.5% of total sightings) have been observed in previous seasons.
+Construction, including pile driving, has been taking place since 2017 at CBBT 1 and 2, where few seals (about 3.3% of total sightings) have been observed in previous seasons.
 Looking at the months where certain in-water activities related to construction were conducted, especially once construction takes place at CBBT 3 and 4, and if that overlaps with the timeframe that seals are present in the study area, will aid in determining if construction activity may be influencing seal occurrence.

-More surveys for both the CBBT and Eastern Shore survey areas must be conducted in order to investigate whether or not there is a potential increase or decrease in seal occurrence in the region and before drawing firm conclusions as to what may be the factor(s) for the observed fluctuation in the number of seals present in the study area.
+More surveys, whether these are conducted via vessels or remote cameras, are recommended for both the CBBT and Eastern Shore survey areas in order to investigate whether or not there is a potential increase or decrease in seal occurrence in the region or if this may be a normal fluctuation for this local seasonal population.
+More data is needed before drawing firm conclusions as to what may be the factor(s) for the observed fluctuation in the number of seals present in the study area.